suhani1929/Task3-SQL-Data-Analysis-olist/README.md

 ## 📂 Deliverables:

-task3_SQL for Data Analysis.sql: Contains all queries with comments
+- `task3_SQL for Data Analysis.sql`: Contains all queries with comments

-SQL Query Outputs and Indexing.pdf: Screenshots showing query outputs and index confirmation
+- `SQL Query Outputs and Indexing.pdf`: Screenshots showing query outputs and index confirmation